Where'd You Go, Bernadette: Synopsis

-Soo-Lin Lee-Segal, a friend of Audrey’s and an admin at Microsoft, goes to work for Elgin.
-After she informs him of Bernadette's "attacks" on Audrey, he begins to consider admitting Bernadette to a psychiatric institution.
-As Soo-Lin and Elgin begin an emotional affair, the FBI contact Elgin to reveal that "Manjula" is a front for a Russian crime organization who plan to defraud Elgin and Bernadette.
-Elgin stages an intervention at their home with the FBI and police present, in the midst of which Bernadette excuses herself to go to the bathroom, but does not return.

-Bee has been admitted to Choate Rosemary Hall, and is sent there early after Bernadette disappears.
-Soo-Lin reveals to Audrey that she is pregnant with Elgin's child as a result of a drunken one-night stand which Elgin regrets, and that he has bought them a family home.
-She also confesses that her life is miserable.
-Elgin and Soo-Lin learn that Bernadette went to Antarctica by herself, and go there to confront her only for her to disappear again.
+A miserable Soo-Lin reveals to Audrey that she is pregnant by Elgin as a result of a drunken one-night stand, which Elgin regrets, and that he has bought them a family home.
+Elgin and Soo-Lin learn that Bernadette went to Antarctica by herself, and go there to confront her, only for her to disappear again.

 At Choate, Bee receives a package containing the bulk of the correspondence used in the novel up to that point.
-It is revealed that after discovering that the accusations she levelled against Bernadette were going to result in her being hospitalized, a guilt-ridden Audrey helped her escape from home, showed her all the correspondence between Soo-Lin and Elgin, and sent the package to Bee in the hopes that she would then understand what happened to Bernadette.
+It is revealed that, after discovering that the accusations she leveled against Bernadette would result in her being hospitalized, a guilt-ridden Audrey helped her escape, showed her all the correspondence between Soo-Lin and Elgin, and sent the package to Bee in the hopes that she would then understand what happened to Bernadette.

-Bee is kicked out of Choate, in part because of the manuscript she is putting together.
+Bee is expelled from Choate, in part because of the manuscript she is putting together.
 She convinces her father to go to Antarctica with her under the guise of receiving closure, though she secretly believes her mother is hiding there.
 After nearly giving up hope, Bee learns of Palmer Station, an American base where scientists work and research.
-Bee steals a boat with her father and goes to the station where they in fact find Bernadette.
+Bee and Elgin steal a boat and go to the station, where they find Bernadette.

-Upon returning home, Bee finds a letter sent to her by Bernadette while she was at Choate, where Bernadette states that she went to Antarctica in the hopes of reconciling with her husband and daughter, and decided to stay for the cruise.
-While there, she met a scientist who told her about Palmer Station and an architectural project for the South Pole in which every single material would have to be shipped from the U.S. which meant that it was of the utmost importance for everything to be designed to complete perfection.
-Bernadette snuck on board Palmer Station hoping to work on the project and sent the letter to Bee asking for her blessing and telling her she would return home if she did not get it within a set period of time.
+Upon returning home, Bee finds a letter sent to her by Bernadette while she was at Choate, where Bernadette explains that she went to Antarctica in the hopes of reconciling with her family and decided to stay for the cruise.
+While there, she met a scientist who told her about Palmer Station and an architectural project for the South Pole in which every material would have to be shipped from the U.S. Bernadette snuck on board Palmer Station, hoping to work on the project, and sent the letter to Bee asking for her blessing and promising to return home if she did not get it within a set period of time.